 Use a towel to keep your skin dry throughout an intense workout.
 In addition, be sure to check the labels of your workout clothing.
 When you're buying new gear, look for clothing labeled "moisture-wicking," which will keep your skin dry.
 Also know that when cotton gets wet, it stays wet.
 (That said, cotton is one of the best fabrics for managing body odor.)

 If you're embarking on a long run, wear tight but comfortable clothing.
 Wearing loose-fitting items like a cotton t-shirt or tank top encourages rubbing and chafing to occur.
 And wearing any type of shorts can lead to inner thigh chafing.
 More to consider: The seams of your clothing, especially when it comes to the sleeves of your shirts and the outer edge of your shorts.
 You can buy seamless gear if you notice that seams are your source of irritation.
 Tags are often a nuisance as well, so avoid them when possible or consider removing them.

 To protect against thigh chafing when you're wearing a skirt or dress, consider layering biker shorts or anti-chafing bands like Bandelettes underneath.
 A swipe of basic deodorant can prevent inner thigh chafing on stuffy summer days.
 If you're looking for more serious protection, try an anti-chafing balm like Megababe Thigh Rescue Anti-Chafe Stick, or runner-favorite Bodyglide, or apply petroleum jelly to keep skin slick and friction-free.

 4. Don't Sweat the Small Stuff

-Having sensitive skin doesn't make you prone to chafing, but if you identify as a sweatier-than-average girl, you're probably already aware you're more susceptible.
-Russak says sweating more allows for the skin to be compromised at a faster rate, which explains why summer is prime chafing season.
+Having sensitive skin doesn't make you prone to chafing, but if you identify as sweatier-than-average, you're probably already aware you're more susceptible.
+Dr. Russak says sweating more allows for the skin to be compromised at a faster rate, which explains why summer is prime chafing season.